Pieter Libin <pieter@emweb.be>

 In some cases, one may want to modify the user interface from a second thread, outside the event loop.
 While this may be worked around by the WTimer, in some cases, there are bandwidth and processing overheads associated which may be unnecessary, and which create a trade-off with time resolution of the updates.

-Note that server push works only if your servlet container supports the Servlet 3.0 API.
 You can find a feature example on server push and a more elaborate simplechat example in the JWt source code.

 2.6.
 Optimizing client-side event handling

-By default, JWt performs all event processing server-side.
+By default, JWt performs all event processing server side.
 Every connected event signal will cause the web browser to communicate with the servlet container in order to invoke the listener’s implementation, and visual changes will be updated in the web page.

 However, JWt offers several options for incorporating client-side event handling.
 This may in general increase responsiveness of the application since the user gets an instant feed-back and the communication delay is avoided.